 Access is via a key which is available at the Visitors Centre however the the City is also able to provide a key to those who need to use such a facility regularly.Foreshore Special amenities key application.

 To apply for a key you will need to apply in person at the Customer Service counter at the Civic Centre and submit the form in person and provide photo ID.
 An Applicant can be a user, carer or organisation and you will be periodically surveyed by email on your usage in order to retain the need fora key.

-How do I access the beach wheelchairs and Liberty swing?
+How do I access the beach wheelchairs?

 Head for the water and enjoy a day out at the beach by loaning the City’s beach wheelchairs.
 To loan a beach wheelchair, view the City’s Beach Access Wheelchair - Hire Agreement.

 A beach wheelchair is stored at Foreshore 2 Café and a second beach wheelchair is available and stored in the Foreshore Special Amenities Block for which you will require a key and is available at the Visitors Centre.

 The City provides parking concessions for ACROD permit parking.
 For further information, visit the Parking in Geraldton webpage.

 City provides recharge points for anyone using electric scooters, gophers and wheelchairs.
 The aim is to improve access to the City and its attractions and Recharge points support people to be out and about without having to worry about running out of battery power.
 A recharge point is an accessible and designated power point for recharge purposes made available to people who use an electric scooters, gophers or wheelchairs.
 A typical user may travel some distance from home, and have a full day of activities and to not make the return trip home safely is a major concern for their safety.

 There are designated power points available in secure locations convenient to accessible amenities at the Geraldton Regional Library and the Queen Elizabeth II Seniors and Community Centre.